Skip to main content

 Recording new tests

-3. Issue the "cursorless record" command.
-Alternately, issue one of the special recording commands listed in
+3. Say "cursorless record".
+Alternately, issue one of the special recording commands listed in Test case recorder options.

-8. Repeat as many cursorless voice commands as you want recorded.
-Each command you issue will generate a test case in the form of a yaml file.
+6. Repeat as many cursorless voice commands as you want recorded.
+Each command you issue will generate a test case in the form of a new yaml file.

 Test case recorder options